filipekiss/dotfiles/README.md

 ## Private Keybase Submodule

-Keybase has [private encrypted git repos], so my private data are hosted there.
+Keybase has [private encrypted git repos], so my private data is hosted there.
 After the first installation, just run `make keybase` and it will ask you to login on keybase if it's not logged yet and then will clone the sub repository.
 After that, just run `make stow` again.